plone/training/docs/mastering-plone/voting-story/index.md

 make start
 ```

-We are now ready to implement our voting behavior in our new frontend add-on created in `frontend/packages/volto-training-votable/`.
+You are now ready to implement your voting behavior in your new frontend add-on created in `frontend/packages/volto-training-votable/`.